How to Buy Bitcoin in New Zealand

 - In this guide, we'll help New Zealanders navigate the complex and controversial territory of cryptocurrencies to help you buy Bitcoin in the safest, simplest and most affordable way possible.

-- We will not consider whether you should or not; we assume that decision was already made, hence why you're reading this guide.
+- This guide does not consider whether you should or not buy bitcoin; we assume that decision was already made, hence why you're reading this guide.

 Our guide covers: